Explore health content from A to Z.

 I need information about...

-Your urologist will assign your cancer a stage based on PSA, DRE, and imaging tests.
+Your urologist will assign your cancer a stage based on certain criteria.
+These include imaging tests, your PSA (prostate-specific antigen) level, a DRE (digital rectal examination), and information from the prostate biopsy.
 Lower-stage cancers are confined to the prostate.
 Higher-stage cancers have spread from the prostate to nearby organs, bone, or other body tissues.

 A tumor that is completely inside the prostate.
 It can’t be felt during DRE.